 FFAR and Walmart Foundation Fund Expert Panel to Shrink Consumer Food Waste

 WASHINGTON (August 15, 2019) – In the United States, up to 40 percent of food is thrown away.
-To address this food waste challenge, the Foundation for Food and Agriculture Research (FFAR) awarded a $336,000 grant to the National Academies of Sciences, Engineering and Medicine (National Academies) to develop in-depth strategies to reduce consumer food waste.
+To address this food waste challenge, the Foundation for Food & Agriculture Research (FFAR) awarded a $336,000 grant to the National Academies of Sciences, Engineering and Medicine (National Academies) to develop in-depth strategies to reduce consumer food waste.
 FFAR’s grant to the National Academies was matched by a contribution from the Walmart Foundation for a total award of $673,000.

 Food waste is the largest component in US landfills and that food waste produces damaging greenhouse gasses.
 Furthermore, 85 percent of wasted food is discarded by consumer-facing businesses and homes, suggesting that consumer behavior is exacerbating food waste.